-Wildlife such as waterfowl, otters, and deer might also affected by a bloom - particularly if they are consuming water with high concentrations of algal scum.
+Wildlife such as waterfowl, otters, and deer might also be affected by a bloom, particularly if they are consuming water with high concentrations of algal scum.
 Please report any incidents where you suspect wildlife may have been injured from the conditions.

 What is causing the toxic algae blooms?

 Frequent toxic algae blooms are one symptom of excessive phosphorus pollution and a sign of declining water quality.
-Phosphorus pollution flows into the lake from the surrounding areas mostly from lawn fertilizers, poorly maintained septic systems, pet and animal wastes and runoff from roofs and driveways.
+Phosphorus pollution flows into the lake from the surrounding areas, mostly from lawn fertilizers, poorly maintained septic systems, pet and animal waste, and runoff from roofs and driveways.

 What can I do to help prevent toxic algae?

 The best way to help prevent future toxic algae blooms at your lake is to reduce phosphorus coming into the lake.
 Even small reductions in phosphorus can make a big difference for your lake.
-Snohomish County has a new program called LakeWise which helps residents take simple voluntary actions on their properties to reduce phosphorus pollution.
-Joint your neighbors and find out more today.
+Snohomish County has a program called LakeWise which helps residents take simple, voluntary actions on their properties to reduce phosphorus pollution.
+Join your neighbors and find out more today.